 We joined in the national initiative of 24-7 Prayer, entitled “Pray Without Ceasing”, during January 2006 with events that stretched from New Year’s Eve through two weeks.
 The whole worship area was made available as a prayer-space, with a prayer-safari guide to assist our journeys of prayer.

 Since then, the popularity of this quiet open space has led to a frequent setting aside of Holy Week and Easter as a time of sustained prayer, with numerous prayer-stations to help focus our praying.
 It has become a very special time for all who join in.

 2008 was an important year for us.
 Taking the biblical theme of the ‘Jubilee Year’ for our 50th Anniversary, we were able to celebrate with thankfulness and a sense of release into a new freedom.
 Special events were enjoyed throughout the year.

 For many folk the future may seem so uncertain but, having witnessed God’s hand of mercy through a demanding year, we have been renewed in faith.
 Building on what we have experienced and now experience, we are confident of His guidance as we follow His call – “going forward, all working together”.

-This is our diamond anniversary as we celebrate 60 years in the premises.
-There have been some renovations to the premises which has grow over the 60 years.
-There is a programme of events over the year (see the events diary) but still the focus of the church is to reach and support the local community and to promote Christ’s kingdom through worship, teaching and praise in a way that is accessable to all.
+This was our diamond anniversary as we celebrated 60 years in the premises.
+There have been many renovations to the premises which has grow over the 60 years.
+There was a wide ranging programme of events over the year.
+However, the focus of the church is still to reach and support the local community and to promote Christ’s kingdom through worship, teaching and praise in a way that is accessable to all.

 We are ordinary folk who have discovered something special in Jesus.
 Our Services are always open to the public.
 Why not join in?
 You will be welcome.
 You, too, can become part of the story… and a part of His story.